JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 ### Working in [Overleaf](https://www.overleaf.com/)

+First of all I have bad news on using [Overleaf](https://www.overleaf.com/) to compile your work: the [Overleaf](https://www.overleaf.com/) free plan option (from 2024, with their new restrictions) will not assign you enough compile time to generate the pdf file :-(.

-If you want to work with the template in [Overleaf](https://www.overleaf.com/), it's pretty easy.
+Anyway, if you want to work with the template in [Overleaf](https://www.overleaf.com/) (using one of the paid plans), it's pretty easy.
 Here you are the main steps:

 1. Log in to [Overleaf](https://www.overleaf.com/)
 2. In the main page, select the `New Project` button